SoFi Checking and Savings

 For the most part, any balance requirements with a traditional savings account exist to waive monthly fees, not to maintain the account itself.

-Examples of traditional savings accounts:
+Examples of traditional savings accounts and balance requirements:

 Most online savings accounts don’t have a minimum balance or opening deposit requirement.
 To earn interest, many offer interest on balances starting at $0.01.